top of page

 Hair is a protein-dense architecture.
 During periods of nutrient deprivation or cellular stress, the body will cannibalize hair protein to support cardiac function.

-• The Protocol: Patients must consume at least 100 grams of high-quality animal protein per day.
+• The Protocol: You must consume at least 100 grams of high-quality animal protein per day.

-• The Tool: Utilize a Body Metrics Tool to provide patients with specific, individualized protein targets based on lean mass.
+• The Tool: Utilize a Body Metrics Tool to provide you with specific, individualized protein targets based on lean mass.

 • The Investment Logic: Nutritional changes made today are "investments" that the body will not "pay out" until the next Anagen cycle begins, roughly 90 days later.
 High-quality animal protein provides the amino acid profile that signals the body is "safe" to resume investing in hair.

 Hormones serve as the "on/off switches" for hair follicles.
-Evaluation and balance of hormones must be achieved before other managements can be effective.
+Evaluation and balance of hormones must be achieved before other management strategies can be effective.

 1. Insulin (The Master Hormone): High insulin causes fat cells to "lock up" hormones and triggers the ovaries or adrenals to overproduce testosterone, initiating a cascade of hair-loss signals.
 Any other interventions are "wasted money" if insulin resistance is not addressed first.
 High insulin prevents the body from utilizing supplemental hormones effectively.